IamTheBest1Great/Study-reference/Notes/Frontend/js/js.md

 #### Q26.
 What is an IIFE and why is it used?

 Immediately Invoked Function Expression: `(function() { ... })()`.
 The function is defined and immediately called.
 Used to create a private scope (avoiding polluting global scope), especially before ES modules.
 Still used for initialization code or when you need a block-like scope in older environments.

+What?
+An IIFE (pronounced "Iffy") stands for Immediately Invoked Function Expression.
+It is simply a JavaScript function that runs the exact moment it is defined.

+JavaScript
+(function() {
+  console.log("I run instantly!");
+})();
+Why?
+To create a private bubble for your code.

+Before modern JavaScript, any variable you created could accidentally overwrite someone else's variable (polluting the global scope).
+Because functions have their own scope, wrapping your code in an IIFE keeps all your variables safely locked inside, invisible to the rest of the program.

+When?
+In the past: It was used constantly as the primary way to build safe, isolated code modules.

+Today: It is less common now because we have modern tools (let, const, and JavaScript Modules) that handle privacy automatically.

+Current uses: You will still see it used for initialization code that only needs to run once when a page loads, or to instantly run an async function at the top level of a file.

 [⬆ Back to Table of Contents](#-table-of-contents)